nurulainabdulkarim/hello-world/README.md

 # hello-world

-Hi my name is Aina and I'm a baby in Frond End Web Development.
+Hi my name is Aina and I'm a baby in Front End Web Development.
 Interested to learn it and I hope this a new begin.